Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 }
 ```

-The database sends all current challenges to the web:
+The database sends all current challenges available to the web:

 ```
 {